daan1392/reactor-simulation-workshop/README.md

     ```bash
     docker run -p 8888:8888 reactor-workshop
     ```
     <details>
-    <summary><b>Permission Denied Errors?</b></summary>
-    If you're using a Linux or Ubuntu terminal and encounter permission denied errors, try running the command with elevated permissions:
-    ```bash
-    sudo docker run -p 8888:8888 reactor-workshop
-    ```
-    Enter your password when prompted.
+    <summary><b>Already build the docker environment and just want to run the Docker container?</b></summary>
+    Make sure the Docker software is up and running and then execute the command "docker run -p 8888:8888 reactor-workshop".
     </details>

 4. **Access the Jupyter Notebook Environment**